Orlando Spinal Cord Injury Attorney

 Call us at (407) 305-6088 and learn how we can help you!

-Failure to diagnose and treat prostate cancer leads to spread of cancer.
+Failure to diagnose and treat colon perforation after abdominal surgery leads to death.

 Failure of nursing home personnel to diagnose and treat low blood sugar (hypoglycemia) leads to death of elderly resident.